GaganBehrh/p5frontendpart/README.md

 A Component is one of the core building blocks of React.
 In other words UI in React will be made up of pieces called components.Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 Components make the task of building UIs much easier.
 A UI can be broken down into multiple individual pieces called components and work on them independently and merge them all in a parent component which will be your final UI.Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.

+These components are what take a web page or app from simply being informational to being an interactive experience.
+Check out the following React-Bootstrap components.

 The reuasble component in this project is for example is the Navigation bar, Asset.
 These reusable components are used in several pages

 ### Architecture of the React Application